 What to expect

-Whether you choose proofreading or copyediting, you will receive two copies of your Microsoft Word document: an updated version of your document (tracked changes accepted), along with an annotated version containing all tracked changes and comments so that you can decline or accept each edit.
+Copyediting: you will receive two copies of your Microsoft Word document: an updated version of your document (tracked changes accepted), along with an annotated version containing all tracked changes and comments so that you can decline or accept each edit.
 That way we can both ensure that your narrative voice and style are preserved.

 Proofreading – £0.010/word

-Heavy copyediting – £0.015/word
+Copyediting – £0.015/word